-\textbf{Per-Prediction Request Confidence-Aware Metrics.} In addition to making a decision amongst many possible trajectories in a particular situation, a motion planning agent should know when, in general, any trajectories it predicts will be inaccurate (e.g., due to unfamiliarity of the setting, or inherent ambiguity in the path of the vehicle for which a prediction is requested).
+\paragraph{Per-Prediction Request Confidence-Aware Metrics.} In addition to making a decision amongst many possible trajectories in a particular situation, a motion planning agent should know when, in general, any trajectories it predicts will be inaccurate (e.g., due to unfamiliarity of the setting, or inherent ambiguity in the path of the vehicle for which a prediction is requested).
 We evaluate the quality of uncertainty quantification jointly with robustness to distributional shift using the retention-based metrics described in \cref{sec:metrics}, with the per--prediction request uncertainty scores determining retention order.
-Note that each retention curve is plotted with respect to a particular error metric above (e.g., we consider AUC for retention with respect to weightedADE).
+Note that each retention curve is plotted with respect to a particular error metric above (e.g., we consider AUC for retention with respect to the cNLL metric introduced above, written as R-AUC).
 Additionally, we also assess whether the per--prediction uncertainty scores can be used to discriminate between in-domain and shifted scenes.
-In this case, quality is assessed via area under a ROC curve.
+In this case, quality is assessed via area under a ROC curve (ROC-AUC).